 - May exceed the price for Basic Service due to the purchase of renewable energy

 The City conducted a competitive bid for electricity supply and secured its first supply contract to start in July 2017.
 The contract was with Dynegy for 30-month fixed-price contract.
-This contract had a standard product which added 5% more MA Class I renewable energy on top of the State’s minimum requirements.
+This contract had a standard product which added 5% more MA Class I renewable energy on top of the Commonwealth’s minimum requirements.
 The contract also had an optional product with 100% extra renewable energy and one with no extra renewable energy.
 Click here for product details.

 Prior to the start of the Program in July 2017, the City conducted an educational campaign , followed by an opt-out mailer sent to every resident and business receiving Basic Service supply from Eversource.
 The opt-out mailer gave the account holder the option not to participate in Somerville CCE.
 At program launch, roughly 27,000 residential and business accounts enrolled in the Program.

 Somerville conducted another competitive bid to secure a subsequent contract, which began in January 2020 and will last for 22 months.
 In this next contract, Somerville Local Green is doubling the amount of extra MA Class I renewable energy it includes from 5% to 10%.